jparklab/gitcui/README.md

-# kubecui
+# gitcui

-An interactive terminal based UI for kubernetes
+An interactive terminal based UI for Git